w3f/Grants-Program/applications/parami-protocol.md

 ### Ecosystem Fit

+The Polkadot community alreay has a few standard DID solutions.
+The Parami DID will be a production-ready and domain-specific DID solution.
+We will add a referral system and use DID attributes as users' ad preference data.

 Projects like XCHNG, MAD Network, ADEX and Parpuys, use smart contracts to build infrastructure, which is expensive for normal users yet not appealing.

 Other projects, like Rebelai, adChain, are using blockchain to solve the problem of deception in traditional advertising, which neglects the value of user data and privacy.